tajpatel58/NLP-Specialisation/Course 4: NLP with Attention Models/bert.md

     - Named Entity Recognition
 - We build a model capable of doing this by taking a subset of training data from each of these tasks. (ie: we make our training data for the model by mixing the kinds of data - that way the loss is made up of a combination of it's performance on different tasks).
 - We then evaluate our model on each task as a whole and then use the GLUE metric to get an "averaged" idea of general performance on NLP task.
+- Temperature Based Mixing is a strategy used to mix different datasets, where we take a different weighted number from each dataset (where each dataset corresponds to a type of task).

 ### Fine Tuning:
 - To fine tune, we can add various layers to the model to assess it's performance on the exact task we're looking for.